 We process your information based on your consent.
 The legal basis is GDPR article 6(1)(a).
 You can withdraw your consent at any time by writing to firstname.lastname@example.org, by calling us at +45 63 14 45 19 or by unsubscribing via the link that appears on each newsletter.

-We keep documentation for your original consent for 2 years after you unsubscribe from our newsletter, as any criminal liability becomes obsolete after this period.
+We keep documentation for your original consent for 2 years after you unsubscribe from our newsletter.

 In cases where we process your personal information on the basis of a legal obligation or a contract or claim that must be met to enter into a contract, you are required to provide us with the information so that we may maintain the customer relationship, fulfil the contract and invoice you for our services etc. If you do not wish to provide us with the information we need to comply with our obligations, the consequence may be that we may not be able to initiate or continue the relationship or fulfil a contract with you.